-- A minimum of 3 and a maximum of 10 assessments will be used each reporting quarter per subject - Powerschool gradebooks will be updated every two weeks provided there are assessments to input during that period.
-These updates would include the input of marks and/or comments for assessments. - Usually, assignments will be assessed and reported within 5 operational days of submission.
-Larger, more complex assignments will take longer to assess and will take longer to return. - Formative assessment will be used to inform instruction and may be recorded in the teacher's grade book, but will not be used in the calculation of a grade. - Teachers will attach standards to assessment items as they enter this information into gradebooks. - PowerTeacher Pro offers score indicators (Flags and Codes) that provides information to our students and parents about achievement.
-Below is an explanation of these score indicators:
+- A minimum of 3 and a maximum of 10 assessments should be used each reporting quarter per subject - PowerSchool grade books should be updated every two weeks provided there are assessments to input during that period.
+These updates would include the input of grades and/or comments for assessments. - Usually, assignments will be assessed and reported within 5 operational days of submission.
+Larger, more complex assignments will take longer to assess and will take longer to return. - Formative assessment will be used to inform instruction and may be recorded in the teacher's grade book, but will not be used in the calculation of a grade. - Teachers will attach standards to assessment items as they enter information into Gradebooks - Teachers will use naming conventions for assignments that reflect the outcome being assessed when entering items into the Gradebook. - Teachers will add comments to individual assignments when a student does not receive a passing grade - PowerTeacher Pro offers Flags and Codes that provide information to our students and parents about achievement.
+Teachers will use Flags and Codes to bring additional information and a higher level of accuracy to the overall grade.
+Below is an explanation of the Flags and Codes: